fffaraz/mydistro/README.md

 This project is in early development and is not yet functional for general use.

+> **Note**: We are looking for a better name to use for this distro.
+Suggestions welcome.

 ## Philosophy and Principles

 - **Source transparency**: All source code comes from upstream git repositories.
 No tarballs, no binaries.